College Canine Committee

 The CCC partners with Alliance of Therapy Dogs to bring certified, well-mannered, loving dogs to campus to pet and spend time with.
 Even though there are no universal rules that spell out when we will face high levels of anxiety, our experience tells us that there are some identifiable times during any given academic year that tend to be "stressful times" for many.
 The dogs' visits are strategically scheduled with this in mind.

-Spring 2018 Semester Schedule of Visits
+Fall 2018 Semester Schedule of Visits

 All visits will take place from 6:30-7:15 pm in the East Hall Coffee House (first floor, East Hall, enter on the parking lot side of the building) unless otherwise noted.

 - Monday, September 24 — Fall foliage and colorful canines*

 - Tuesday, October 9 — Got stress?
 We've got dogs!

 - Monday, November 12 — We're thankful for our furry friends

 - Tuesday, December 4 — Cold?
 Cuddle with a poodle

 - Monday, December 10 — See Spot study.
 See Spot finish finals fantastically